Photos by Richard Smith and Gregory Koch, Stadium Journey

 Return on Investment 4

 Tickets, like most in the NHL, are expensive.
 But good seats can be had for decent prices when needed.
-That is why Flyers fans invade the place as it is cheaper to attend here than at their home up on Broad Street.
+The prices will vary depending on the opponent.

 The team offers free programs for all games.
 At a time when some teams charge for almost anything this is a welcome sight.